Sun: Development of scientific understanding

-Observations of sunspots were recorded during the Han Dynasty (206 BC–AD 220) by Chinese astronomers, who maintained records of these observations for centuries.
+Observations of sunspots were recorded by Chinese astronomers during the Han dynasty (202 BC – AD 220), with records of their observations being maintained for centuries.
 Averroes also provided a description of sunspots in the 12th century.
 The invention of the telescope in the early 17th century permitted detailed observations of sunspots by Thomas Harriot, Galileo Galilei and other astronomers.
 Galileo posited that sunspots were on the surface of the Sun rather than small objects passing between Earth and the Sun.

-Arabic astronomical contributions include Al-Battani's discovery that the direction of the Sun's apogee (the place in the Sun's orbit against the fixed stars where it seems to be moving slowest) is changing.
-(In modern heliocentric terms, this is caused by a gradual motion of the aphelion of the Earth's orbit).
+Medieval Islamic astronomical contributions include al-Battani's discovery that the direction of the Sun's apogee (the place in the Sun's orbit against the fixed stars where it seems to be moving slowest) is changing.
+In modern heliocentric terms, this is caused by a gradual motion of the aphelion of the Earth's orbit.
 Ibn Yunus observed more than 10,000 entries for the Sun's position for many years using a large astrolabe.

+The first reasonably accurate distance to the Sun was determined in 1684 by Giovanni Domenico Cassini.
+Knowing that direct measurements of the solar parallax were difficult, he chose to measure the Martian parallax.
+Having sent Jean Richer to Cayenne, part of French Guiana, for simultaneous measurements, Cassini in Paris determined the parallax of Mars when Mars was at its closest to Earth in 1672.
+Using the circumference distance between the two observations, Cassini calculated the Earth–Mars distance, then used Kepler's laws to determine the Earth–Sun distance.
+His value, about 10% smaller than modern values, was much larger than all previous estimates.

-From an observation of a transit of Venus in 1032, the Persian astronomer and polymath Ibn Sina concluded that Venus is closer to Earth than the Sun.
-In 1672 Giovanni Cassini and Jean Richer determined the distance to Mars and were thereby able to calculate the distance to the Sun.
+From an observation of a transit of Venus in 1032, the Persian astronomer and polymath Ibn Sina concluded that Venus was closer to Earth than the Sun.
+In 1677, Edmond Halley observed a transit of Mercury across the Sun, leading him to realise that observations of the solar parallax of a planet (more ideally using the transit of Venus) could be used to trigonometrically determine the distances between Earth, Venus, and the Sun.
+Careful observations of the 1769 transit of Venus allowed astronomers to calculate the average Earth–Sun distance as 93726900 mi, only 0.8% greater than the modern value.

-In 1666, Isaac Newton observed the Sun's light using a prism, and showed that it is made up of light of many colors.
+In 1666, Isaac Newton observed the Sun's light using a prism, and showed that it is made up of light of many colours.
 In 1800, William Herschel discovered infrared radiation beyond the red part of the solar spectrum.
 The 19th century saw advancement in spectroscopic studies of the Sun; Joseph von Fraunhofer recorded more than 600 absorption lines in the spectrum, the strongest of which are still often referred to as Fraunhofer lines.
-The 20th century brought about several specialized systems for observing the sun, especially at different narrowband wavelengths, such as those using Calcium H (396.9 nm), K (393.37 nm) and Hydrogen-alpha (656.46 nm) filtering.
+The 20th century brought about several specialised systems for observing the Sun, especially at different narrowband wavelengths, such as those using Calcium-H (396.9 nm), Calcium-K (393.37 nm) and Hydrogen-alpha (656.46 nm) filtering.